clojure/tools.namespace/README.md

 It might take a few tries to get it right, but once you have a working start/stop you can have a workflow like this:

-1. Start up a REPL.
+Step 1.
+Start up a REPL.

-2. Load the app:
+Step 2.
+Load the app:

     user=> (use '[clojure.tools.namespace.repl :only (refresh)])
     user=> (refresh)
     user=> (def my-app (create-application))
     user=> (start my-app)

-3. Test it out.
+Step 3.
+Test it out.

-4. Modify some source files.
+Step 4.
+Modify some source files.

-5. Restart:
+Step 5.
+Restart:

     user=> (stop my-app)
     user=> (refresh)